Risk Return Ratio – Risk Reward Ratio Explained

 2. Fibonacci Extension

 You can project the current swing extension using the Fibonacci extension.
 The possible extensions are 127, 132, and 162.
-During a weak or healthy trend, the prices can go beyond the previous swing high and retrace to a lower level, known as the uptrend; the extension is useful.
+During a weak or healthy trend, the prices can go beyond the previous swing high and retrace to a lower level, known as the uptrend; the extension is valid.

 The Fibonacci extension allows you to predict how high the prices will reach and your exit point before the prices retrace.